AmberSultan/Bytewise_Fellowship-React-Next.js-/README.md

 ## Purpose
 The main purpose of this repository is to:

-- Document your journey and achievements throughout the Bytewise Fellowship program.
+- Document my journey and achievements throughout the Bytewise Fellowship program.
 - Showcase the skills and knowledge gained week by week.
-- Provide transparency and visibility into your work for review and evaluation.
+- Provide transparency and visibility into my work for review and evaluation.